QR5.5.3 Spin Spreads

 2. Execute: Run any processing received, and if it overloads, request a server restart, where:

 a.
-If the request is ignored, it just carries on.
+If the request is ignored, just carry on.

 b.
-If the request is accepted, it restarts the server processing in a physical event.
+If the request is accepted, restart the server processing in a physical event.

-The remainders of charge barely affect the weak gravity of small objects but they can interact.
-When opposite charge distributions overlap, the remainders cancel, so the cycle completes faster because the share phase has less processing to pass on.
-However between same-charge bodies, the remainders add, so the cycle slows down because the share phase has more processing to pass on.
-Charged bodies then interact to make the space between them run faster or slower.
+The share phase passes on all processing, not just that of mass but also the charge remainder.
+These remainders don’t affect the gravity of small objects much, but between opposite charges they cancel, so the quantum cycle completes faster, because the share phase has less processing to pass on.
+In contrast, between same-charge bodies the remainders add, so the cycle slows down because the share phase has more processing to pass on.
+Charged bodies then interact to make the quantum field between them run faster or slower.

-Why then is charge stronger than gravity for the same objects?
+Why then is charge stronger than gravity for similar objects?
 In competitions where speed counts, like running, a team that is 5% faster than others wins all the races, not just a few more.
-Speed also counts on the quantum network, so a slight speed increase on one side can have more than a slight effect.
-Charge is then stronger than gravity because it biases speed not strength.
+Likewise on the quantum network, a slight speed increase can have more than a slight effect, so charge is stronger than gravity because it biases speed not strength.

-Gravity and charge move matter by biasing its distribution differently, namely:
+Gravity and charge move matter by biasing the quantum field differently, namely:

 • Strength.
-Matter tends restart where its distribution is stronger.
+Matter tends restart where the field is stronger.

 • Speed.
-Matter tends restart where its distribution is faster.
+Matter tends restart where the field is faster.

 Next